 Cannabis is a major attraction for tourists in recreational states – and Colorado may be the most infamous of them all.
 According to a report from SMARInsights, 25% of people who traveled to Colorado between 2013 and 2018 listed cannabis as one of the reasons they chose to visit the state.
 Colorado residents themselves spent $280 on average per year on cannabis compared to $220 and $130 for Washington and Oregon residents respectively, the number two and three states for recreational cannabis spend per capita.
-It is safe to say that cannabis is everywhere in Colorado.
+It is safe to say that cannabis is everywhere in Colorado and many visitors ask about smoking weed in public in Colorado.
+What are the laws regarding the public consumption of cannabis and what are the faux pas?

 Restrictions on Public Cannabis Consumption

 Public consumption of cannabis is a commonly debated topic.
 Just because cannabis is legal for Colorado residents doesn’t mean everyone partakes.
-It is up to users to responsibly consume cannabis in a way that does not harm anyone or perpetuate the negative stereotypes about cannabis.
+It is up to users to responsibly consume cannabis and cannabis products like weed wax, and vape distillate. in a way that does not harm anyone or perpetuate the negative stereotypes about cannabis.

 Colorado has strict public consumption laws; laws that prohibit anyone from smoking, eating, or vaping cannabis in public areas where one could conceivably negatively impact other residents with their cannabis consumption.
-Under Colorado’s Clean Indoor Air Act, smoking marijuana is not permitted anywhere that cigarette smoking is also banned, and marijuana is prohibited on federal land, including ski slopes, national forests, parks and monuments.
+Which means no smoking weed in public in Colorado.
+Essentially the ideas that apply public consumption as alcohol, Under Colorado’s Clean Indoor Air Act, smoking marijuana is not permitted anywhere that cigarette smoking is also banned, and marijuana is prohibited on federal land, including ski slopes, national forests, parks and monuments.
 Consumption is specifically banned at state-licensed marijuana facilities.
 This means users of cannabis are restricted to usage at their private residences.
 As you can imagine, this makes smoking cannabis a bit difficult for tourists or those who rent or cannot afford their own house or private property.
 Hotels and AirBnb’s are off limits, as are the dispensaries they purchase their cannabis at.
 The bevy of restrictions and regulations on public cannabis consumption may be soon to change though.

 Public Consumption Changes